-The Berlin Bier Shop probably has the largest craft beer selection in any of the city’s many beer stores, and you’ll find an extensive selection of unusual craft beers here for you to take back home.
-Address: Kirchtraße 23, 10557 Berlin
+Bier Laden Berlin probably has the largest craft beer selection in any of the city’s many beer stores, and you’ll find an extensive selection of unusual craft beers here for you to take back home.

 On this 3-hour tour, you’ll get to sample at least three local craft brews with guide Cliff, who is clearly passionate about everything beer and will introduce you to some of the city’s best breweries.
 Of course you could visit them on your own, but the experience will be much enhanced with Cliff’s entertaining and informative narrative.
 Not only will you learn some interesting facts about craft beer, but also about the craft beer scene in Berlin, and recommendations for other places to check out.

 Interested in more than just beer?
 Check out our favorite restaurants, cafes and bars in Berlin!